 Even though responsibility may be fragmented between facility managers, IT directors and operations managers, it’s essential that all these stakeholders participate in an internal analysis.

 Assemble everyone in the same room to bypass the “silo” mentality, and work together to assemble a master plan.
-Designate responsibilities and key duties during a power outage.
+Designate responsibilities and key duties during a facility power outage.

 2. Put together a site survey.

 The master plan should include a site survey, in which the needs of every department are clearly noted.
-Look at your equipment: Is it compatible with your backup generator?
+Look at your equipment: Is it compatible with your emergency backup power generator?
 What should be on UPS power?
 Have surge or transient voltage concerns been addressed?

 3. Run a Commissioning Test.

 Once you have your emergency power backup system in place, we highly recommend you run a Commissioning Test to ensure it functions as designed.
 Surprisingly, some facility managers are reluctant to do this, perhaps out of fear of being embarrassed the new plan won’t work.

 It’s one thing to have the plan enacted and the equipment in place.
 Now you need to make sure it’s well-maintained.
 80% or more of UPS system failure is a direct result of battery failure: Are these being tested and inspected properly?
 Has a full load bank test been performed on the generator or DC plant?
 Are you familiar with local code requirements for testing and maintenance?
 Periodic testing is critical.